filatovw/skyfka/README.md

 # Skyfka

-This tool allows you to check out a real Kafka via Skype
+This tool allows you to see images in Skype.

 # Usage